-Are you looking for a park home at Mandalay Park in Cambridgeshire?
-Anyone visiting Cambridgeshire from elsewhere in the UK will tell you that it is a truly unique part of the country.
-The East of England is home to some of the most fascinating history the country has to offer.
+Mandalay Park is in Cambridgeshire, the East of England is home to some of the most fascinating history the country has to offer.
 You'll also find that the way of life here runs at a completely different pace to that of bustling cities and towns.
-For a laid-back adventure, or long-term home ownership, picturesque Whittlesey and the surrounding county offer you lots of opportunities to kick back and unwind.
+For a laid-back adventure, or long-term home ownership, picturesque Whittlesey and the surrounding county offer lots of opportunities to kick back and unwind.

-Mandalay Park is a carefully-curated, unique park home estate based in Whittlesey, and with easy access to nearby towns as well as the wider county.
-Situated in a perfect location, you'll be within safe distance of nearby amenities, while benefiting from the genuine peace and quiet of a perfect park.
+The park is a carefully-curated, unique park home estate based in Whittlesey, and with easy access to nearby towns and the wider county.
+You'll be within safe distance of nearby amenities, while benefiting from the genuine peace and quiet of a perfect park.

 About Mandalay Park